Cruzan v. Director, Missouri Department of Health: Decision

 Cruzan was the first "right to die" case the Supreme Court had ever heard, and it proved divisive for the Court.p.
 27 In a 5–4 decision, the Court found in favor of the Missouri Department of Health and ruled that nothing in the Constitution prevents the state of Missouri from requiring "clear and convincing evidence" before terminating life-supporting treatment, upholding the ruling of the Missouri Supreme Court.
 Reflecting the controversiality of the "end of life" issue, five Justices wrote separate opinions about the case.

-In a majority opinion by Chief Justice Rehnquist, the Court ruled that competent individuals have the right to refuse medical treatment under the Due Process Clause.
+In a majority opinion by Chief Justice William Rehnquist, the Court ruled that competent individuals have the right to refuse medical treatment under the Due Process Clause.
 However, with incompetent individuals, the Court upheld the state of Missouri's higher standard for evidence of what the person would want if they were able to make their own decisions.
 This higher evidentiary standard was constitutional, the Court ruled, because family members might not always make decisions that the incompetent person would have agreed with, and those decisions might lead to actions (like withdrawing life support) that would be irreversible.